Discover our best-selling Navy Blazer, an essential component for any B2B custom suit collection, crafted for reliable quality and bulk production.

 ✔ Peak lapels for a bold, sophisticated look – Add a sharp, defined edge to the suit, making it ideal for formal occasions.

-✔ More formal than single-breasted suits – Traditionally associated with high-end menswear and classic tailoring.
+✔ More formal than single-breasted suits – Commonly used in premium and formal menswear programs.

 ✔ Best suited for colder months due to extra layering – The additional fabric helps trap heat, making it a practical choice for winter wear.